nibltech/demo/README.md

 ## Running the the demo ##

-1. After MSR and APIG are up and running, first navigate to the API Gateway and confirm the Nibble Demo API was automatically registered:
+1. First, navigate to the API Gateway and confirm the Nibble Demo API was automatically registered:
     1. Open http://localhost:9072 to access the API Gateway UI
     1. Navigate to APIs
-    1. You should see the nibble-demo-api listed
+    1. You should see the 'nibble-demo-api' listed
 1. Next, confirm Otelscope was properly installed on the API Gateway Integration Server:
     1. Open http://localhost:6660 to access the API Gateway Integration Server administration console
     1. Navigate to Packages